tootitanki/Sandalwood-Biomachines/README.md

 Train a CNN model (TensorFlow/Keras or PyTorch) Convert model to OpenCV .pb (for TensorFlow) or .onnx (for PyTorch) Deploy on edge devices (Jetson Nano, Raspberry Pi) or integrate into drone cameras.

+4. Integration with Database

+A] Schema Design:
+- Tree_ID (Primary Key)
+- GPS_Location
+- Health_Status (Infected/Healthy)
+- Last_Inspection_Timestamp

+B] Data Collection & Ingestion:
+- IoT devices upload data using MQTT to a cloud server.
+- Image data processed using OpenCV for stress analysis.
+- Sensor data cross-verified for anomalies.

+C] Querying & Alerts:
+- If a tree is marked "Infected," an alert is triggered for treatment.
+- Plantation managers can view affected trees on a GIS-based dashboard